sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 func process_frame(_delta: float) -> State:
 	return null
 ```
 A state class is what was used to be referenced in all state machines.
-Functions returning states are only useable if the current state is in use.
+Functions returning states are only useful if the current state is in use.
 As explained above this was done for more flexibility in the code and adding features that I want to be present at all times.
 However, this does not have a reference to any script because it is the base class instead a class is made to be referred to following this blueprint.
 These include a player, parent and animations.
 For all state machines, a reference to the parent is important as it allows for the top of the heresy to be controlled in a lower hierarchy node.
 However Important for the AI especially those that are summoned is a way to still reference the player as they cannot be initially made if not both present in the scene.

 ### State Machine modulated
-A state machine rather than being made for each script is made as a scene for moduablity as it allows for the reuse of code.
+A state machine rather than being made for each script is made as a scene for the reuse of code.

 ![image](https://github.com/user-attachments/assets/e5b5c700-ef26-455b-a073-a32e485210ff)

-For modublity the script needed to set refrences using exports and referencing these exports to assign states.
+For modularity the script needed to set references using exports and referencing these exports to assign states.
 ```
 extends Node
 @export var starting_state:State